davidkleiven/OptiX/README.md

 # SCUFF-EM and BEM
 Notes on the running the boundary element code using the *SCUFF-EM* library can be found [here](FresnelBEM/Notes.md).

+# Paraxial Wave Equation Propagator
+The documentation for the paraxial wave equation code is available [here](https://davidkleiven.github.io/ParaxialWaveDoc/).